-Whether you can control the order in which licenses are issued by the server is dependent upon the version of the license server software you are using.
+Whether you can control the order in which licenses are issued by the server is dependent upon the version of the floating license server software you are using.

-8.2.1 FLEXnet v10.8 license server software
+8.2.1 FLEXnet v10.8 floating license server software

-If you are using version 10.8 of the FLEXnet license server software, there is a defined default order in which license files are sorted when parsed by the license server at startup.
+If you are using FLEXnet v10.8 floating license server software, there is a defined default order in which license files are sorted when parsed by the floating license server at startup.
 The default basic sorting rules within a single license file, from highest to lowest priority, are: